TENSILE: A Tensor granularity dynamic GPU memory scheduling method toward multiple dynamic workloads system: Experiments

 \subsection{Methodology}

-\textbf{Experiment Platform.} To apply our scheduling algorithm, we implement a naive deep learning framework with CUDA as our experiment platform, the framework is modified based on the tinyflow open-source project\footnote{https://github.com/LB-Yu/tinyflow}.
-We also reproduce vDNN\cite{vDNN} and Capuchin\cite{Capuchin} coupling with our framework based on their papers.
+\textbf{Experiment Platform.} To apply our scheduling algorithm, we implement a naive deep learning framework with CUDA as our experiment platform.
+The framework is modified based on the tinyflow open-source project\footnote{https://github.com/LB-Yu/tinyflow}.
+We also reproduce vDNN \cite{vDNN}, and Capuchin \cite{Capuchin} coupling with our framework based on their papers.

-\textbf{Baselines.} We choose two methods from layer-granularity methods and tensor-granularity methods respectively as baselines to compare with our method.
+\textbf{Baselines.} We choose two methods as baselines from layer-granularity and tensor-granularity methods to compare with our method.
 The first one is vDNN, which swaps out the appropriate feature maps and uses a static swap-in strategy for prefetching.
-There are two types vDNNs, vDNN$_{all}$ and vDNN$_{conv}$, the former tries to swap every feature map and the latter only swaps the feature maps of convolution layers.
-We take the vDNN$_{conv}$ as one of our baselines since the authors of vDNN proved that vDNN$_{conv}$ has much higher performance than vDNN$_{all}$\cite{vDNN}.
-The second baseline is Capuchin, which is the newest and the most representative tensor granularity dynamic scheduling method for a single job. \textbf{Although these baselines are designed for single workload scenarios, we can also create an instance for each workload in our experiments, and schedule each workload independently.} And both of the baselines and our method overlap data transfer and computation with \textit{cudaMemcpyAsync}.
+There are two types vDNNs, vDNN$_{all}$ and vDNN$_{conv}$, the former tries to swap every feature map, and the latter only swaps the feature maps of convolution layers.
+We take the vDNN$_{conv}$ as one of our baselines since the authors of vDNN proved that vDNN$_{conv}$ has much higher performance than vDNN$_{all}$ \cite{vDNN}.
+The second baseline is Capuchin, the newest and the most representative dynamic scheduling method in tensor granularity for a single job. \textbf{Although these baselines are designed for single workload scenarios, we can also create an instance for each workload in our experiments and schedule each workload independently.} And both the baselines and our method overlap data transfer and computation with \textit{cudaMemcpyAsync}.